"The idea is to simplify that so that we have a coherent body of law," says Frank Kendall, the Pentagon undersecretary in charge of acquisition.

 "That's insane," he said.
 "It turns it into a rubber stamp.
 There are thousands of these things."
 He added that reforms to the Defense Acquisition Regulations System, a more complicated effort, can also be expected in the near term.

 "What happens is that people keep adding statutory requirements year over year over year, all trying to improve things," he said.
 "But what happens is that you start with something very clean -- [the Federal IT Acquisition Reform Act], for example, is a good act that has a lot of really good things in it -- but people keep adding and adding, and it just makes the burden on program managers huge.
-So the idea is to simplify so that we have a coherent body of law."
+So the idea is to simplify that so that we have a coherent body of law."

 Lt.
 Gen. Charles Davis, military deputy in the Office of the Assistant Secretary of the Air Force for Acquisition, said IT acquisition is an especially complex area that needs particular attention.